vepeti/Jellyfish/README.md

 That's all!

 # Template files
 Jellyfish supports some of useful template methods, like inner functions, conditions or loops.
-To use this, create a simple html file.
+To use this, create a simple file, for example in html format.

 ## Variables
 From the previous example, we will use those template variables.
 You can refer to a variable with the [@varname] syntax.